stasiselectronics/KiCAD-Project-Template/_docs/board/assembly.md

  Work in an a well ventilated area.<br>
  Wear gloves and splash goggles<br>

-If you have an ultrasonic cleaner, check with the manufacturer's recomendations or your preferred methods.
+If you have an ultrasonic cleaner, check with the manufacturer's recommendations or your preferred methods.

 ## Testing